gillgurvijay01/CGC-Book-Project/README.md

  [![Website](https://img.shields.io/website?down_color=red&down_message=down&up_message=live&url=http%3A%2F%2Fbookcgc.epizy.com%2F)](http://bookcgc.epizy.com/)

-This is a dynamic E-Commerce website made my me along with my partner of the project Tejbir Singh.
+- This is a dynamic E-Commerce website made my me along with my partner of the project Tejbir Singh.
-This Project is for univerity curriculam of 7th semester in the Bachelor of Technology in Computer Science in Engineering.
+- This Project is for univerity curriculam of 7th semester in the Bachelor of Technology in Computer Science in Engineering.
+- Admin id is static with only USERNAME = admin and PASSWORD = password.
+- Website has no security

 Project was made in mid 2021